tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

 In this 1D example we will see how to calculate quantum properties of a GaAs/InGaAs **quantum  well**.
-Schroedinger equation is solved, with a single-band effective mass model for conduction band and with a 6 band-kp model for valence band.
+Schroedinger equation is solved, with a single-band effective mass model for conduction band and with a 6-band **k.p** model for valence band.
 Eigenvalues and eigenfunctions are calculated to get energy levels and wavefunctions in the quantum well.
 Here is  the  device  definition ::

   Device